 Nicole Smith

-Why it works: We earn a commission for products purchased through some links in this article spine in segments, one step at a time, which can help with alignment and full range of motion.
-It also stretches the hamstrings This move improves spinal articulation or moving the core muscles.
+and core, Liz Hilliard, certified Pilates instructor, and creator and owner of the: We may earn commission from links on this page, but we only recommend products we back spine in segments, one step at a time, which can help with alignment and full range of motion.
+It also stretches the hamstrings and back and strengthens the core muscles.

 How to do it: Stand with back against the wall, feet together and about a foot’s distance away from the wall.
 Hold Pilates ring in hands with arms straight out at chest height.
 Squeeze the ring in and out as you peel the spin away from the wall and roll down, reaching the ring to the floor.
 Move slowly and with control.
 Then, reverse the motion, moving slowly to roll back up.
 Arms finish at chest height.
 That’s one rep. Repeat.
 Do 10 reps.